omyro/aws-mini-projects/vpc-flow-logs-project/readme.md

 ![cw role](images/cwrole.png)

-In reality, you would follow the principle of least privilege, providing access only to the specific log group and allowing only the required actions.
+In reality, we would follow the principle of least privilege, providing access only to the specific log group and allowing only the required actions.

 On the next page for the Role name, you can call it Flow-Logs-Role.
 Then click "Create role."